-Farms Scramble for Answers as Coronavirus Threatens Workers
+Farms Scramble for Answers As Coronavirus Threatens Workers

 Employers that use the H-2A program are required to provide transportation and housing for their workers.

-At Adams County Nursery, migrant workers are housed in a barracks-style camp that fits about 16 people and two mobile units that can house 12 more.
+At Adams County Nursery, migrant workers are housed in a barrack-style camp that fits about 16 people and two house trailers that can house 12 more.

-These living conditions do not allow for self-quarantine in case an employee gets the coronavirus.
-Baugher hopes that by the time he needs these employees in June, it won't be a problem anymore.
+These living conditions do not allow for self-quarantine in case an employee gets coronavirus.
+Baugher hopes that by the time he needs these employees in June it won't be a problem anymore.

-Hollabaugh hires migrant workers who are already in the country.
-She said they have not looked into how their employees can self-quarantine yet either, since their harvesting season isn't until early July.
+Hollabaugh hires migrant workers that are already in the country.
+She said they have not looked into how their employees can self-quarantine yet either since their harvesting season isn't until the Fourth of July.

 Their camp is made up of apartment units available for singles and families, which would allow individuals to self-quarantine.